 Our material is a means to an end: it may exist already; it may be adapted; or, it may be produced from scratch.
-I welcome opportunities to create original, company-developed material as well as interdisciplinary and multi-media projects.
+I welcome opportunities to create original, company-developed material (devised theatre) as well as interdisciplinary and multi-media projects.

 As director, I am the facilitator and filter for the creative process.
 My job is to get us all on the same page at the same time.
 How and when we get there depends on our communication and collaboration.

 My approach is problem-solution: I help articulate the “problems” presented by our text and context and then guide our attempts to find the best possible “solutions” in our production meetings and rehearsals.

 Concept or gimmick?
 No matter how exciting or novel a director’s “concept” may seem, if it isn’t dramaturgically sound, then it’s probably just a gimmick.

 Ours, not mine.
 This is not my play, and I am not God, nor am I a puppet master.
 We have different but equally important jobs.
 I don’t give line readings nor attempt to do your job.

 In educational theatre, the process always is more important than the product.
 Yes, I want the best product possible, but not by sacrificing the learning process, creativity, or team ownership.

 I like to start the creative process as early as possible, so we have plenty of time and energy to brainstorm, discover, and share.